0xjjpa/AIESEC-Chrome-Extension/README.md

 ## List of Features

 * Profile per AIESECer
-* Search for TN categories
+* Search for TN categories based in Location (International, Region or Country)
-* Sort TN categories by name (Next release)
-* Search TN categories through a text input field (Next release)
 * Ability to save previous searchs
+* TN Manager

-## Things to add
+## Things to add / Ideas to improve UI/UX

+UI/UX
+* Sorting mechanism
+* Searching the results (TN categories) through a text input field
-* Ability to see which params were chosen in a saved search
+* Ability to see which params were chosen in a saved search (name of country/region)

+Technical
-* Create a specific storage library for Chrome with a B* tree to optimize read to the Chrome Storage.
+* Create a specific storage library for Chrome with a B* tree to optimize read to the Chrome Storage (Currently we are indexing two dictionaries, one working as a HashTable and the other as the actual storage).
+* Usage of the Sync library instead of the Local one.

 ## Notes